-The list includes all VOCs detected in soil and/or groundwater during previous investigations.
-The VOC analyses will be performed by a New York State Environmental Laboratory Accreditation Program (ELAP)-certified laboratory using USEPA Method TO-15 with a minimum detection limit of $1 \mu g/m^3$ with 0.25 $\mu g/m^3$ for TCE and vinyl chloride.
-An "ASP-Category B-like" deliverables package will be generated by the laboratory and a DUSR will be completed and included in the RI report.
+The analyses will be performed by a New York State ELAP certified laboratory using USEPA Method TO-15 with a minimum detection limit of $0.25~\mu g/m^3$ for TCE and vinyl chloride, and 1 $\mu g/m^3$ for all other compounds.
+An "ASP-Category B-like" deliverables package will be generated by the laboratory and a Data Usability Summary Report (DUSR) will be completed and included in the FER.